-- Minimum of 42 hours, including 12 hours of thesis, beyond baccalaureate degree - Minimum of 15 hours of creative writing and 6 of literature - At least 30 hours of course work at the 5000 or 6000 level at OSU - No more than 9 hours of course work taken as a special student or transferred from another institution - No course work may be used to complete requirements for another degree - The plan of study must be signed by the adviser, committee members, and the Graduate Director
+- Minimum of 42 hours, including 12 hours of thesis, beyond baccalaureate degree - Minimum of 15 hours of creative writing and 6 of literature - At least 30 hours of course work at the 5000 or 6000 level at OSU - No more than 9 hours of course work taken as a special student or transferred from another institution - No course work may be used to complete requirements for another degree - The plan of study will be signed by the advisor, committee members, and the Graduate Director electronically - DO NOT LIST MORE THAN 12 HOURS OF THESIS.
+Even if you have taken more as the Graduate College will reject the Plan of Study if more than 12 hours are listed.